You don’t want me to tell you the odds of winning the A Chance Encounter Tavern Brawl

 - Deck: Provided

-Despite the randomness, I noticed many of the same minions played game after game.
-This wasn’t just in my decks, but also in my opponents: Sir Finley, Deathlord, Ragnaros, Mind Control Tech, Hungry Dragon, Blingtron 3000 and Enhance-o-Mechano appeared too often to accept as pure randomness.
-These cards all have a “random” aspect to them.
+Despite the randomness, I noticed many of the same minions played game after game too often to accept as pure randomness.
 With the necessary caveats to sample size and apopehnia (the human brain’s propensity to see patterns in randomness), I do wonder if there is some subset of cards the decks are drawing from.

 Playing this Brawl requires an Arena mindset where good trades are key.
 Don’t hesitate to drop a minion for pure stats, even if their effect won’t go off, like effects that trigger if you’re holding a dragon or the like.
 You have no idea if you’ll have a dragon in your deck to ever trigger it.

 Your normal strong Arena classes like Mage and Paladin are good choices.
 Mage has the most flexible Hero Power in the game, and Paladin has the most consistent.
-But any class can win with a strong enough deck.
+But any class can win with a strong enough deck — and you won’t know for sure if you have a strong deck until you start playing.

 Please consider supporting our Patreon!